 Please note: Recipients of a federal Stafford or Perkins loan, must schedule an exit interview with both Financial Aid and Student Accounts before graduation, leaving school or electing not to register for the next semester.

 Refunds and adjustments are available for college credit courses 15 weeks or longer.
 Lack of attendance does not cancel your incurred financial obligation.
 Adjustments and refunds of tuition and fees are permitted only with official withdrawal from Cornish course(s) and confirmation from the Office of Registration and Records.

 Tuition refund calculations are based on three factors.

 If a credit balance results from a drop or withdrawal and is owed back to you, we will process the refund through the ACH E-Refund System to the designated account.
 It may take up to two weeks for your refund to be processed.

 When a recipient of federal financial aid drops below 6 credit hours or completely withdraws from Cornish during the established refund schedule, the financial aid is recalculated according to federally-regulated guidelines.
 Depending on the outcome of the recalculation, you may owe:

 Summer & Special Courses: 5 – 14 Weeks

 Summer & Special Courses: 4 Weeks or Less

-Students who have withdrawn under exceptional circumstances may petition for a full or partial refund.
+If you have withdrawn from Cornish under exceptional circumstances, you may petition for a full or partial refund of your tuition and fees.
 Exceptional circumstances must be carefully documented on a Refund Petition.
-Refund Petitions must be filed with the Student Accounts by the last day of the eighth week of the semester for which the student is petitioning for a refund.
+Your Refund Petition must be filed with the Student Accounts by the last day of the eighth week of the semester for which you are petitioning for a refund.